+Trouble spots

-Trouble spots: Wherever people gather or traffic is heavy, your room to move is limited.
+Wherever people gather or traffic is heavy, your room to move is limited.
 You need to lower your speed to have time to react in a crowded space.
 Here are some of the places where you may need to slow down:

-- ➤ Shopping centers, parking lots and downtown areas.
+Shopping centers, parking lots and downtown areas are busy areas with vehicles, pedestrians and bicyclists stopping, starting and moving in different directions.

-These are busy areas with vehicles, pedestrians and bicyclists stopping, starting and moving in different directions. - ➤ Rush hours.
-Rush hours often have heavy traffic and drivers may be in a hurry. - ➤ Narrow bridges and tunnels.
-Vehicles approaching each other are forced closer together. - ➤ Toll plazas.
-Vehicles are changing lanes and preparing to stop, and then speeding up again when leaving the plaza.
-The number of lanes could change both before and after the plaza. - ➤ Schools, playgrounds and residential streets.
-These areas often have children present.
-Always watch for children crossing the street, or running or riding into the street without looking. - ➤ Railroad crossings.
-You need to make sure there are no trains coming and that you have room to cross.
+Rush hours often have heavy traffic and drivers may be in a hurry.

+Narrow bridges and tunnels force vehicles approaching each other closer together.

+Toll plazas may cause vehicles to change lanes and prepare to stop, and then speed up again when leaving the plaza.
+The number of lanes could change both before and after the plaza.

+Schools, playgrounds and residential streets often have children present.
+Always watch for children crossing the street, or running or riding into the street without looking.

+Railroad crossings require you to make sure there are no trains coming and that you have room to cross.

 Some crossings are bumpy so you should slow down to cross safely.